Shalkar (Kokshetau): Geography

 Shalkar lies in the western sector of the Kokshetau Lakes.
 It is an elongated lake stretching in an ENE-WSW direction with a cove at the eastern end.
 The entrance of the cove is 164 m wide.
 The southern shore is steep, with up to 8 m high cliffs, while the remaining lakeshore is gently sloping.
 The bottom of lake Shalkar is flat, with sandy and rocky areas.
 There are three islets near the eastern shore of the lake.
 The water is slightly brackish.
 Lake Imantau is located 15 km to the southwest, Zhamantuz lies 20 km to the west, Saumalkol 10 km to the northwest and Ulken Koskol 15 km to the north.

 The Koi-Bagir river flows into the lake during the spring floods from the northwestern side.
-The outflow of lake Shalkar is river Tyun-Tyugur, flowing southwards from the southwestern end.
+The outflow of Shalkar is the river Tyun-Tyugur, flowing southwards from the southwestern end.

 Flora and fauna

 There are forests close to the southern shore of the lake, with birch, aspen and sea buckthorn, among other trees and shrubs.

 From the fish species living in the lake, the perch is autochthonous.
-The least cisco, peled, carp, Prussian carp and crucian carp found in lake Shalkar have been introduced.
+The least cisco, peled, carp, Prussian carp and crucian carp found in Shalkar have been introduced.